 Amended Item 303(c) provides for interim period disclosure requirements and will allow for more flexibility than current Item 303(b) by permitting companies to compare their most recently completed quarter to either the corresponding quarter of the prior year or to the immediately preceding quarter.
 In any period when the company elects to compare the current quarter to the immediately preceding quarter, it must provide summary financial information that is the subject of the discussion for that quarter or identify the prior EDGAR filing that presents such information so that a reader may have ready access to the prior quarter financial information being discussed.
 In addition, if in a subsequent Form 10-Q, a company changes the comparison from the comparison presented in the immediately preceding Form 10-Q, it would be required to explain the reason for the change and present both comparisons in the filing in which the change is announced.

 Reporting companies are required to comply with the final rules beginning with their first fiscal year ending on or after the date that is 210 days after publication of the final rules in the Federal Register (the "mandatory compliance date").
 Companies will be required to comply with the amended rules in a registration statement and prospectus that on its initial filing date is required to contain financial statements for a period on or after the mandatory compliance date.
 For example, for companies with a fiscal year ending on December 31, mandatory compliance will begin with their Annual Report on Form 10-K for the 2021 fiscal year that’s filed in 2022.
-Voluntary early compliance is permitted, but any early compliance must comply with the amendments in their entirety.
+Voluntary early compliance is permitted, but any early compliance must comply with the applicable amended disclosure item in its entirety.